emwap/stream-paper/paper.md

 # Acknowledgements

 This research was funded by the Swedish Foundation for Strategic Research (in the RAWFP project) and the Swedish Research Council.
+Thanks to Derek Elkins for pointing out the connection to object oriented languages.

 # References